digital-dream-labs/oskr-owners-manual/doc/oskr_owners_manual.md

 transforming it from a normal Vector to and OSKR enabled Vector where you will be able to directly access all internals.

 ## What is Unlocking?
+Why do we do it?

-By default the operating system of Vector is secure and unchangeable.
+By default the operating system of Vector is secure and unchangeable with digital signatures to ensure system integrity.
 The security starts with encryption keys baked in to the hardware itself and works its way down to the final operating system image.
 In each phase of the boot process the previous system verifies the next system loads.
 If even one bit, byte, letter, etc change in any of the phases then the system will stop loading and come to a halt.
 This is done for:

 * **Security** We want to make sure a malicious user hasn't modified the code to do something that it shouldn't be doing, like sending spam